 The majority of care home deaths will not be counted in the PHW data and PHW states that its statistics will differ from the Office for National Statistics (ONS) suspected and confirmed COVID-19 deaths in England and Wales.

-PHW also publishes deaths by Local Health Board (LHB) of residence and figures for some LHBs are supressed if the number of deaths is 5 or lower to prevent individual deaths from being identified.
+PHW also publishes deaths by Local Health Board (LHB) of residence and figures for some LHBs are suppressed if the number of deaths is 5 or lower to prevent individual deaths from being identified.

 Other sources of data

 The Office for National Statistics (ONS) publishes suspected and confirmed COVID-19 deaths in England and Wales in a weekly publication – Deaths registered weekly in England and Wales, provisional.
 This publication uses data made available after the death registration process and is therefore lagged by over a week.
 The latest data are analysed in our blog post Coronavirus: registered deaths.

 We’ve published a range of material on the coronavirus pandemic, including a post setting out the help and guidance available for people in Wales and a timeline of Welsh and UK governments’ response.